olizzh0105/review-data-source-analysis/assessment.md

 Its combination of structured review text, ratings, timestamps, app versions, and technical metadata creates strong opportunities for automated analysis.

-For public third-party applications, recurring collection feasibility should still be validated through practical testing.
+For public third-party applications, the initial practical testing was encouraging: the tested page was retrieved consistently and candidate individual review text could be extracted using a lightweight public-web approach.

+However, broader testing across multiple applications, repeated runs, and larger review volumes would still be required before considering the workflow production-ready.

 **Assessment: Medium to High**